After delivering over 400 babies, I have seen a big range of what women can and can’t do postpartum.

 When you are in your third trimester of pregnancy, the uterus takes up a lot of real estate in your abdomen.

-As a result, your diaphragm can’t expand as much as it normally can.
-This can cause weakness in the diaphragm muscle and contributes to the shortness of breath you feel while pregnant.
+As a result, your diaphragm can’t expand as much as it usually can.
+This compression contributes to your shortness of breath while pregnant.

-So when you are immediately postpartum, deep diaphragmatic breathing is a great way to retrain your diaphragm muscle.
+That’s why breathing exercises postpartum are essential.
+They are a great way to retrain your diaphragm muscle.

-- Pay close attention that you don’t shrug your shoulders
+– Pay close attention so that you don’t shrug your shoulders.

 That’s all there is to it.